TerrenceHung/CSCD27-F16/labs/07/README.md

 vagrant@mallory:~$ sudo wireshark &> /dev/null &
 ```

-Ignore the error message at the beginning and, in the column select from the main panel, select `eth1` and click the green `start` button.
+Ignore the error message at the beginning and, in the "capture" column, select `eth1` and click the green `start` button.

 ## Generating HTTP traffic

-In this part, Alice will fetch a webpage on the mathlab server (HTTP request) and the server will return the HTML document (HTTP response):
+In this part, Alice will fetch a webpage on the Mathlab server (HTTP request) and the server will return the HTML document (HTTP response):

 *As Alice*, get the webpage (using curl):